Shipping

 Ships Assembled Toggle

-This critical setting on your products determines how they ship:
+This setting on your products determines how they ship:

 SettingBehavior